gowthamand7/gowthamand7/README.md

 - 🔭 I’m currently working on ...

-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on any open source projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...

 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+⚡ Fun fact: Any fool can write code that a computer can understand.
+Only Good programmers write code that humans can understand
 -->

 <a href="https://github.com/anuraghazra/github-readme-stats">